 If you have a countersink bit (I didn't at the time, but got this one from Lowes a few days later) now is the time to use it.
 If the screw sticks out a bit it will push the organizer away from the wall, which is fine, but not ideal.
 Since I didn't have a countersink bit, I just pushed really hard with my drill when I was screwing in the screw, and achieved a similar (if not as pretty) effect.

 There are two different ways I considered mounting this: 1) with screws or 2) with construction adhesive and brad nails.
 The first method is sturdier, given that you can get your screw into a stud or are using some sort of molly or toggle bolt.
 However, you end up having a visible screw that must be disguised in some way.
 Options include painting the screw a wood-ish color, or countersinking it and wood-filling and staining over it.
 The wood fill/stain option looks nice, but makes it near-impossible to remove the organizer from the wall, so you better be sure you never, ever need to take it down.

 Given that future me might want to someday remove the organizer, I was mounting on a bead board panel, and that I don't plan to put anything heavy into it, I chose to mount using option 2, construction adhesive and brad nails.
 It was relatively straightforward: put adhesive on back, then attach to wall with brad nails.
 See picture the picture below for exactly where I placed my nails.

 And that's it!
 Organizer done!
+Be sure to download the free printable plans if you think you might make your own!
 I made two and used one to file receipts as I came in the door, and the other to store coupons from mailers that I might actually use.
 What would you use an organizer like this for?
 Tell me in the comments below!
 And if you love organizers, check out my super simple drawer organizer!